 Setting up your homepage with Handy

-When you first install Handy, you’ll notice that several default homepage sections are already visible: the Header and Footer, Mega navigation and Contact bar as well as Slideshow, Featured collection, Blog posts and several other dynamic sections.
+When you first install Handy, you’ll notice that several default homepage sections are already visible: the Header, Footer, and Contact bar as well as Slideshow, Featured collection, Blog posts and several other dynamic sections.
 Notice how each of these sections associates to “empty state” placeholder content in the preview.
 This will give you an idea of the formatting of each section.

 Clicking on any of these "section" blocks will bring up a set of unique configuration settings, or you can click Add section, which will reveal an array of other optional sections that you can add to your homepage.
 We'll cover each of them in detail—more or less in the order they appear—below.